erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 This seriously limits how powerful algorithms that can be used.

-A Multiply With Carry generator is one of the classical PRNG:s and is a special form of a Muliplicative Contruential Generator.
+A Multiply With Carry generator is one of the classical PRNG:s and is a special form of a Multiplicative Congruential Generator.
 It is a well researched PRNG, and can be implemented like this (in Erlang):
 ``` erlang